vintagesucks/pimcore-dump-helper/README.md

 PIMCORE_DB_DSN="mysql://user:password@127.0.0.1:3306/database"
 ```

-Optionally you can set `DUMP_NO_DATA` in your environment to exclude undesired tables from the dump:
+Optionally you can set `DUMP_NO_DATA` to skip data for some tables:

 ```sh
 DUMP_NO_DATA="cache_items,edit_lock,tmp_store"